Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Creates a new node in the DCC with the provided type, name and parent.
+Creates a new node in the DCC with the provided type, name, and parent.

 If selectNode option is True, the newly created node will be selected.
 In Nuke you can use the nodeParent to create the node inside a Group.
 Returns the fullpath of the newly created node.

 Works for Maya, Houdini & Nuke.